 (Unless stated otherwise on application form.
 E.g. Interview process.)

 The final decision will be made by the judging panel with judging Chair having the casting vote if required.

 All entries for each category will be narrowed down to a shortlist of four.
-The finalist companies will be announced on Tuesday 31 March.
+The finalist companies will be announced after all judging has taken place.